-As an undergraduate, an internship in the Penn Archives led to her B.A. thesis, “The Schemes of Public Parties:” Provost Smith, Dr. Franklin and the Struggle for Control of the University of Pennsylvania, which questioned the University's hagiographic elevation of Benjamin Franklin in light of evidence he worked to undermine the institution in its early years.
-Her M.Phil. dissertation, entitled “By My Own Experience:” Women, Medicine and Knowledge in the Eighteenth Century Anglo-Atlantic World looked at eighteenth-century female-led domestic medical practice in the context of globalization, Enlightenment learning, and ideas of authority in the British Atlantic.
+As an undergraduate, an internship in the Penn Archives led to her B.A. honors thesis, “The Schemes of Public Parties:” Provost Smith, Dr. Franklin and the Struggle for Control of the University of Pennsylvania (available here), which questioned the University’s hagiographic elevation of Benjamin Franklin in light of evidence he worked to undermine the institution in its early years.
+Her M.Phil. dissertation, entitled “By My Own Experience:” Women, Medicine and Knowledge in the Eighteenth Century Anglo-Atlantic World, looked at eighteenth-century female-led domestic medical practice in the context of globalization, Enlightenment learning, and ideas of authority in the British Atlantic.

-Jenny's first research project in the Ph.D. program, currently titled “Pity That So Fine a Man Should Have Lost His Leg:” Gouverneur Morris and the Nuances of Physical Disability in Early America, attempted to understand how Morris, the early American statesman and diplomat, negotiated his multiple physical impairments alongside class and gender expectations in the early Republic.
-Her most recent project, Property, Propriety, and Publicity: A Different Look at Pope v.
-Curll (1741), which builds on initial research she conducted as a J.D. / LL.M. student, excavates an early modern discourse of publicity rights (i.e. rights to one's name, image and likeness) from eighteenth-century British copyright litigation.
+Jenny’s first research project in the Ph.D. program,“Pity That So Fine a Man Should Have Lost His Leg:” Gouverneur Morris and the Nuances of Physical Disability in Early America, attempted to understand how Morris, the early American statesman and diplomat, negotiated his multiple physical impairments alongside class and gender expectations in the early Republic.
+Her second project, Property, Propriety, and Publicity: A Different Look at Pope v.
+Curll (1741), which built on initial research she conducted as a J.D. / LL.M. student, excavated an early modern discourse of publicity rights (i.e. rights to one’s name, image and likeness) from eighteenth-century British copyright litigation.

 Prior to embarking on a career in history, Jenny practiced as an attorney in New York and London, including as an associate at the Center for Human Rights and Global Justice at New York University School of Law, where she supervised students in NYU Law’s international human rights clinic, and worked on the Center’s initiatives on corporate human rights abuses and racial profiling.
-On a pro bono basis, she worked with a Council of Europe legal team on the reorganization of the European Court of Human Rights and has represented asylum seekers in both the U.S. and U.K. She has published on European law, human rights law and intellectual property law, and continues to maintain an interest in the history of human rights and the impact of law on art and culture.
+On a pro bono basis, she worked with a Council of Europe legal team on the reorganization of the European Court of Human Rights and has represented asylum seekers in both the U.S. and UK.
+A former supervising editor of the Harvard Journal on Legislation, she has published articles on human rights law, European law, and intellectual property law, and continues to maintain an interest in the history of human rights and the impact of law on art and culture.